AlphaVS-76/AlphaVS-76/README.md

 ## A Sophomore at Graphic Era Hill University

-- 📖 I’m currently learning OOPS in Java / CPP.
+- 📖 I’m currently learning JavaScript and OOPS in Java / CPP.
 - 🤝 I’m looking forward to collaborating and making projects with other Open Source Contributors.
 - 📑 I want to learn Languages/frameworks/Libraries such as JavaScript, MySQL, NodeJS, React, SASS, Bootstrap, PHP, Pandas, NumPy in the future.